- help for clients

 Jeff Been is an attorney and Executive Director of the Legal Aid Society.
 Jeff previously served as Project Director for the HIV/AIDS Legal Project.
 Prior to his work with Legal Aid, Jeff served as a prosecutor, judicial law clerk, staff attorney for the US Court of Appeals, Seventh Circuit, and on the faculty at the Indiana School of Law.
 He was also Director of the AIDS Legal Project for Indiana Legal Services.
 He currently serves as an adjunct faculty member for the University of Louisville Brandeis School of Law.
 Jeff is an author of several articles on constitutional rights.
 He is a member of the Indiana and Kentucky Bar Associations and has served as a board member on various civic and professional organizations, including the Louisville Bar Association and the Louisville Metro Human Relations Commission.

-Jeff is the recipient of several awards for his professional service, including the Brandeis School of Law’s Dean Service Award and the Louisville Bar Association’s Justice Martin E. Johnstone Special Recognition Award.
+Jeff is the recipient of several awards for his professional service, including the Brandeis School of Law’s Dean Service Award, the Louisville Bar Association’s Justice Martin E. Johnstone Special Recognition Award, and the Kentucky Bar Association’s Donated Legal Service Award.

 Laura Brent is a staff attorney with the Housing Unit of the Legal Aid Society.
 Prior to joining Legal Aid in July 2008, Laura practiced law at Mapother & Mapother and Korn Law Firm.
 Laura is admitted to practice in Kentucky and South Carolina.